-There are three words here that concern us.
-The first is "preaching" - "for the preaching of the cross."
+Three words tell us a lot in this verse.
+The first word is "message"- "for the message of the cross."
 The Greek word Paul used here is logos, and it simply means "word."
-In one of our newer translations of the New Testament, logos is translated quite literally: "For the word of the cross is to them that perish foolishness."
-However, it doesn't tell us much when we only translate it literally.
-Paul actually had something else in mind.
+In one of our newer translations of the New Testament, logos is translated quite literally: "For the

 Paul had a great deal to say in this epistle of 1 Corinthians about the gospel.
-He said to the Corinthian believers, "For I determined not to know any thing among you, except Jesus Christ, and him crucified" (1 Corinthians 2:2).
-Then, at the fifteenth chapter, he said, "I declare unto you the gospel which I preached unto you, which also ye have received, and in which ye stand; by which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain" (1 Corinthians 15:1, 2).
+He said to the Corinthian believers, "For I determined not to know anything among you except Jesus Christ and Him crucified" (1 Corinthians 2:2).
+Then, at the fifteenth chapter, he said, "I declare to you the gospel which I preached to you, which also you received and in which you stand, by which also you are saved, if you hold fast that word which I preached to you-unless you believed in vain" (1 Corinthians 15:1, 2).
 Then he gave the gospel facts: Christ died for our sins according to the Scriptures, was buried, and rose again the third day according to the Scriptures.
 According to Paul, that is the gospel.
 It is all the gospel, nothing else but the gospel, and anything else is not the gospel.
-Therefore, I would like to use the word I think Paul had in mind: "The gospel of the cross is to them that perish foolishness."
+Therefore, I would like to use the word I think Paul had in mind: "The gospel of the cross is foolishness to those who are perishing."

 Now "foolishness" is another interesting word.
 Although "foolishness" is a good translation, Paul was saying more than that.
-It is the Greek word moria, from which we get our English word "moron" or "moronic."
+It's the Greek word moria, from which we get our English word "moron" or "moronic."
 Actually, it means something that is good for nothing, something stupid.
-For the preaching of the cross - the gospel of the cross - is to them that perish good for nothing.
+For the gospel of the cross is good for nothing to those who are perishing.
 It means nothing to them.

-My wife and I sat in a motel coffee shop this morning, eating breakfast and noticing the people around us.
-To that crowd in the coffee shop, the cross probably is good for nothing.
+For most people, the cross probably is good for nothing.
 It doesn't fit into their program.
-If I would attempt to tell them about it, they would say, "That's stupid."
-This is exactly what Paul said: the gospel of the cross is to them that perish stupid, but unto us who are saved it is the power of God.
+If I attempted to tell them about it, they'd say, "That's stupid."
+This is exactly what Paul said: The gospel of the cross is stupid to those who are perishing, but to us who are being saved it is the power of God.

 That word "power" is the Greek dunamis, from which we get our English word "dynamite."

-The scientists made a big mistake years ago when they called the nitroglycerin explosive "dynamite."
-I don't know what they should have named it, but dynamite is from the Greek word indicating the nth of power.
-Right now, according to our present knowledge, the nth of power is atomic energy.
-Something else more powerful may be discovered in the future, but whatever the nth of power is, that is what the gospel is according to Paul.
+Dunamis indicates the nth of power.
+Right now, according to our present scientific knowledge, the nth of power is fusion.
+Something else more powerful may be discovered in the future, but whatever the nth of power is, that's what the gospel is according to Paul.

-Now there are two classes of people who come to the cross of Christ.
-To one class of folk, the cross of Christ is good for nothing - stupid.
-Another group of folk come to it and find in it the atomic power of God unto salvation.
+Two kinds of people come to the cross of Christ.
+To one, the cross of Christ is good for nothing-stupid.
+The other group come to it and find in it the atomic power of God to salvation.

-If I were an artist, there is a picture that I would translate into color on canvas.
-It would be of a great barren field with not one spring of green in it.
+If I were an artist, I'd paint a great barren field with not one sprig of green in it.
 Down through the center of that field would be coming a plowshare, a big disc plow, in the shape of a cross, digging deep into the earth, and throwing soil on one side and on the other.